Paul-Lazunko/tasksat/README.md

 #Tasksat

-* doesn't depend on outer services like Redis
+* doesn't depend on outer services like Redis etc
-* uses separated queue for each task
+* uses separated queue for each task (each different job type)
-* continue task execution after restarting the application
+* will continue task execution after restarting the main application (jobs are stored and previously enqueued jobs will be handled after restart)

 ```ecmascript 6